GameAISchool2025members/SixNonBlondes/README.md

 - Clone this repo.
 - Open the Unity project.
 - Run the scene.
-- Stare into the void.
-The void stares back.
 - Look around.
 Obey the memes.
 Dodge the chaos.

 > [!IMPORTANT]